tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/index.md

 #### Modify `Lighting Sequences`
 If you need to set an arbitrary signal control pattern, you can modify it in `Lighting Sequences` field.

-Create any number of of lements of `Lighting Sequences` and set parameters for each one.<br>
+Create any number of elements of `Lighting Sequences` and set parameters for each one.<br>
 When the scene plays, the `Lighting Sequences` will execute sequentially from `Element 0`.<br>
 In addition, when the last element completes, the sequence will loop back to `Element 0`.